We envision a world where everyone has access to a safe, sustainable source of water and sanitation.

-Based on evolving knowledge, partnerships and creativity, the ISW-SWE movement develops initiatives mobilizing advocates for universal access to water and sanitation and resource preservation.
-We and our partners build bridges and open dialogue between all stakeholders — governments, civil society, education and private enterprise — while ensuring the principles of the Montreal Charter and Strasbourg Declaration are upheld.
-Our work is concentrated in small rural and semi-urban communities.
-We aim to contribute to regional development, using watersheds/hydrographical basins as our reference framework.
+Based on the evolution of knowledge, partnerships and creativity, we develop initiatives that mobilize advocates for universal access to water and sanitation, while taking a long-term approach to resource preservation.
+We and our partners build bridges and open dialogue between all stakeholders — governments, civil society, academia and the private sector.
+Much of our work is concentrated in small rural and semi-urban communities.
+We aim to contribute to better water management, using watersheds as our reference framework.

 The ISW-SWE movement is built around five shared principles that guide our actions:

 We involve all stakeholders in the actions that affect them, regardless of their social, economic or material circumstances.